This is the privacy statement for Barratt Homes. Please read it carefully.

 Identity verification and anti-money laundering

-One of the circumstances in which we may request additional personal information from you is when you are thinking about purchasing a home with us and, before you can do so, we need to verify your identity and comply with our anti-money laundering obligations.
+One of the circumstances in which we may request additional personal information from you is when you are thinking about purchasing a home with us.
+Before you can do so, we need to verify your identity and comply with our anti-money laundering obligations.

-Where Credas needs to verify your information against databases held by credit reference agencies – because it cannot verify that information by reference to the full electoral roll – then those checks will leave what's called a "soft footprint" on your credit record; a soft footprint has no negative effect on your credit rating.
+Where SmartSearch needs to verify your information against databases held by credit reference agencies - because it cannot verify that information by reference to the full electoral roll - then those checks will leave what's called a "soft footprint" on your credit record left by SmartCredit Limited; a soft footprint has no negative effect on your credit rating.

 Queries via social media